VRConservation/confi/_build/html/_sources/chapters/7_road.md

 - **Centralized administration entity**.
 A centralized entity could be critical in managing public grants, contracts, environmental compliance, and private funds.
 Several of the Office of Planning and Research-funded Feedstock Aggregation pilots in Northern California are developing joint powers authorities to consolidate feedstock from forest health projects to increase utilization and use of forest products.

 ## Background
 This Roadmap is intended to provide solutions to the many challenges facing conservation finance.
-Its development started with the Burney-Hat Creek Collaborative (see box).
+Its development started with the Burney-Hat Creek Collaborative (see pulldown).

 ```{admonition} Burney-Hat Creek Collaborative
 :class: dropdown